Alida Biosciences Frequently Asked Questions

 What sequencing platforms can I use?

-EpiPlex has been validated to be compatible with NextSeq 1000/2000, NovaSeq 6000 and NovaSeq X from Illumina and Aviti from Element Biosciences.
+EpiPlex libraries have been validated to be compatible with NextSeq 1000/2000, NovaSeq 6000 and NovaSeq X from Illumina and Aviti from Element Biosciences.
 Other short-read sequencers that accept Illumina-style adapters may work but have not been validated by AlidaBio.